ircstones/Chef/README.md

 ## Install the cookbook

-* The default recipe is blank
+* I am not calling the default recipe
 * The second recipe installs mongoDB
 * The third recipe installs and configures Tomcat